Dhghomon/easy_rust/README.md

    | |_- this function should return `Result` or `Option` to accept `?`
 ```

 But actually `main()` can return a `Result`, just like any other function.
-If our function works, we don't want to return anything (we're not using `main()` to give anything to something else).
+If our function works, we don't want to return anything (main() isn't giving anything to anything else).
 And if it doesn't work, we will return the same error.
 So we can write it like this:

 ```rust
 use std::num::ParseIntError;